 According to his biographer, Nikola Tesla slept no more than two hours a night.
 Prodigal Genius: The Life of Nikola Tesla explains that "by plugging the keyhole and the chinks around his door, he was able to spend the night hours reading volumes purloined from his father's bookshelves.
-Frequently… he would read throughout the entire night, and feel none the worse for the loss of sleep."
+Frequently … he would read throughout the entire night, and feel none the worse for the loss of sleep."

 This is not a rare story.
-If you type "sleep habits" into Google you'll be met with several thousand suggestions, all relating to famous people who didn't sleep much.
+Actually, if you just type "sleep habits" into Google you'll be met with several thousand suggestions, all relating to famous people who didn't sleep much.
 Leonardo da Vinci slept two hours a night.
 Margaret Thatcher slept about four, but then sometimes more on weekends.
 Mozart got up at 6 AM every morning and worked until after midnight.
 It's suggested he usually got about five.

 Stories like these are popular, I think, because they suggest there's a recipe for brilliance.
-They speak to everyone's belief in democratized success and the notion that hard work is all it takes.
+They speak to everyone's belief in democratised success and the notion that hard work is all it takes.
 If we hear that Margaret Thatcher slept only four hours a night, it's easy to believe her career wasn't some lucky byproduct of DNA or education or happening to be at the right place at the right time.
 We assume she was successful because she worked hard late into the night, every night, and that's something all of us can do.
 Because all of us can achieve great things, and that's the darling fable of our age.

-There's an entire Polyphasic Sleep Society providing info on how to shave off one to six hours of sleep using a range of different sleep cycles.
+There's an entire Polyphasic Sleep Society providing info on how to shave off between one and six hours of sleep using a range of different sleep cycles.
 The "Uberman" is its most famous, and typically consists of a 20-minute nap every four hours, amounting to a total of two hours of sleep every 24.
 Productivity guru Tim Ferriss is a fan, as is billionaire WordPress founder Matt Mullenweg, who describes his experiment with the Uberman cycle as "probably one of the most productive periods of my life."

 Reading this I felt a strange flush of excitement.
 I didn't really believe polyphasic sleep would allow me to magically start a company or become a better person, but maybe it could help shake off some lethargy.
 So I decided to try it.

 Most of the first day was easy bordering on great.
 I wrote down a schedule that would see me taking a 20 minute nap at 11:10 AM, 3:30 PM, 7:50 PM and so on.
 I then set up a daybed in an edit suite, where my first two naps were spectacular.
 It wasn't until after midnight that I realised what I was truly up against.
 Suddenly I had four lonely hours until my next nap, and the house was very quiet.
-I decided to head back to the office.
+I decided to head back the office.

 While blasting trance I found an unused whiteboard and used it to chart out a to-do list for the week.
 I was going to do all those things I never get around to doing.
 All the bullshit like "complete tax return from 2014" and "buy socks."
 Then there were some medium-tier aspirations like "build veggie garden."
 But at the very top I wrote "write a book," thinking I'd dust off the novel.
 More on that later.